What is Total Productive Maintenance (TPM)?

 Step 4: Quality maintenance

 Maintaining the quality of the produced goods with TPM goes further than just assuring the quality of the end product.
-Quality maintenance should help you ensure that the achieved quality is a result of ideal machinery conditions, set to avoid defects, and build the quality in, by default.
-Staying vigilant with regards to your machines’ state will let you steadily foresee problems and fix them as soon as they occur.
+Quality maintenance should help you ensure that the achieved quality results from ideal machinery conditions, set to avoid defects, and build the quality in by default.
+Staying vigilant to your machines’ state will let you steadily foresee problems and fix them as soon as they occur.

-Quality maintenance, like all other TPM pillars, relies on machine operators’ efforts to both run them and sustain their top condition.
-Any actions aimed at minimizing potential defects and reducing their reoccurrence, i.e. Poka-Yoke or Root-Cause Analysis will make the operators’ task easier, and keep the quality of your products high.
+Quality maintenance relies on machine operators’ efforts to run them and maintain their condition.
+Any actions aimed at minimizing potential defects and reducing their reoccurrence, i.e., Poka-Yoke or Root-Cause Analysis, will make the operators’ task easier and keep the quality of your products high.

 Step 5: New equipment management

-All the feedback and knowledge gained from machine maintenance and error-proofing that TPM assumes are applied to the process of new equipment design.
-This means that the moment that a new machine arrives on your production floor, it is already customized to your needs and prepared for common defects detection, as well as for your typical maintenance schedule and practices.
+All the feedback and knowledge gained from machine maintenance and error-proofing that TPM assumes should apply to the process of new equipment design.
+It means that the moment that a new machine arrives on your production floor, it is already customized to your needs and prepared for common defects detection, as well as for your typical maintenance schedule and practices.

-It allows for new machines to be delivering value quicker, more reliably, and to demand less setup time on arrival.
-The information and suggestions from the very people who will be working with the new machines are heavily employed in new equipment planning.
+It allows new machines to be delivering value quicker, more reliably, and to need a shorter setup time on arrival.
+The information and suggestions from the very people working with the new machines need employing in new equipment planning.

 Step 6: Training

-This aspect of Total Productive Maintenance is ensuring that workers across all levels have the information and skills necessary to perform TPM.
-Equipment operators need to know how to use and maintain their stations, specialized upkeep team members need an in-depth skill set to repair the machines, and managers must be able to effectively communicate with, coach, and discipline both other groups.
+This aspect of Total Productive Maintenance ensures that workers across all levels have the information and skills necessary to perform TPM.
+Equipment operators need to know how to use and maintain their stations, specialized upkeep team members need an in-depth skill set to repair the machines, and managers must effectively communicate with, coach, and discipline the two other groups.